 It goes without saying that there are some well-priced Optus business NBN plans available if you want them (and they come with Fetch TV, too!)
 But here’s a different option, for those either unable to connect to the NBN, or wanting the flexibility that comes with a more portable business broadband connection.

-There are two plans available – one with 200GB of data a month and one with 500GB.
-That’ll be plenty for many – if your business broadband usage is mainly email and web activity, and doesn’t involve huge files, then you’ll find these plans may suit perfectly.
-200GB costs $65/month while 500GB costs $75/month, and you get the modem free – on a 24-month contract, of course.
+There are two unlimited plans available – one with 100Mbps maximum speeds (5G Internet Everyday) while the other one has no limits (5G Internet Entertainer).
+That’ll be more than enough for any of your business neeeds.
+5G Internet Everyday costs $75/month while 5G Internet Entertainer costs $90/month, and you get the start-up free worth $200 – on a 24-month contract, of course.
 Fast-tracked support is on offer with 24/7 live chat and dedicated business specialists.

-It might not be the ideal solution for many more conventional small businesses, but 4G wireless business broadband is very much a thing and for some, it’ll be perfect.
+It might not be the ideal solution for many more conventional small businesses, but 5G wireless business broadband is very much a thing and for some, it’ll be perfect.

 Which Business Broadband Plan is Right for You?